Mandatory reporting obligations

 The following links provide details for what you need to know about (login required):

-Protecting and Supporting Children and Young People Policy sets out roles and responsibilities of staff in relation to child protection including training, reporting on safety, and supporting children and young people, as well as monitoring, evaluation and reporting requirements.
+Child Protection Policy: Responding to and reporting students at risk of harm sets out roles and responsibilities of staff in relation to child protection including training, reporting on safety, and supporting children and young people, as well as monitoring, evaluation and reporting requirements.

 Principals and workplace managers can contact the Child Wellbeing Unit.
 Other staff should contact your principal, executive officer or director.